 Circumstances were now demanding that she use what she had laid aside for her gift of love to purchase anointing oil for the body of her dead brother instead.
 But she didn't, hence Martha's reaction to the Lord's request to 'take away the stone' from the grave!

 This is where Serenity's, quietness and confidence comes

 into action, which tells me that, when it needs to be -

 Her quietness and confidence in the Lord enabled her to keep what she had set aside for Him in spite of demanding and distracting circumstances, then to offer it freely when the time was right amidst harsh criticism.

-Such was the loveliness of her gift that all benefitted from it; for not only was 'the house was filled with the odour of the ointment,' but the Lord carried the sweet fragrance all the way to the cross with Him.
+Such was the loveliness of her gift that all benefited from it; for not only was 'the house was filled with the odour of the ointment,' but the Lord carried the sweet fragrance all the way to the cross with Him.

 In the midst of all that agony and gloom the fragrance would have reminded Him that there was somebody who believed Him.
-What a treasure for Him during those ark hours when He was suffering in the place of lost sinners like ourselves.
+What a comfort for Him during those ark hours when He was suffering in the place of lost sinners like ourselves.
 (Related article)

 But there was something about Mary's quiet and confident character during all those good, sad and bad times that touched the lives of all that spent time with her.
 We are told that:

 "Many of the

 and had seen the things which Jesus did, believed on him."